roy-shudipto/melSeg/README.md

 - Move all Mask-images to the sub-directory: : **HAM10000/masks**

-## Run training
+## Run Training
-This pipeline will start training a semantic-segmentation model.
+This pipeline starts training a semantic-segmentation model.
 Training-parameters can be seen or, modified from `training_config.yaml`.

 #### Check help